k1zlt/ChessJavaFX/README.md

 ## Installation instructions

-The easiest way to install the app is to clone the project from the GitHub using the Intellij Idea by 'Project from Existing Sources' option.
+The easiest way to install the app is to clone the project from the GitHub using the Intellij Idea by 'Project from Version control' option.
 After cloning the gradle will be automatically build and it could be run by executing the Main.java file.

 ## Planned App's features